Dear Your Teen:

 That’s especially if a teenager is also in the process of recovering from an injury and future athletic participation may be unclear or dependent on that very recovery process.
 On another note, it’s perfectly normal for teens not to want to talk about their feelings.
 Try to follow their lead, and avoid forcing the conversation.

 Teens may not be ready to accept it right away.
 But not being able to play a sport does not mean the end of who they are.
 Nor does it end the prospect of finding other enjoyable activities.
 When you’re so defined by one thing that you’ve lost, it can be hard to outmaneuver that all-or-nothing thinking that suggests that you’re nothing without it.

 We want to remind teens that their peers can and do value them for more than just their athletic talent.
-As they’re working through this transition, it will be important for supportive adults and friends to help them acknowledge other talents or career aspirations, positive aspects of their personality, or qualities valued by friends and family members.
+As they’re working through this transition, it will be important for supportive adults and friends to help them acknowledge other Spor, positive aspects of their personality, or qualities valued by friends and family members.
 Eventually, it will help them start to see the breadth of possibilities for both their identity and their future.

 3. Get back to routines.

 After any loss or major transition, getting back to daily routines can be immensely helpful.
 That’s things like school, family events, outings with friends, clubs or youth groups, part-time work.
 It reminds teens that life can move on and that they play important roles with family and friends.

 Additionally, it’s important to really be mindful of a teen’s stress level in this process.
 Try to sit down with your teen; make a list of enjoyable, de-stressing, or relaxing activities.
 Ensure that the teen makes time for these activities (without necessarily avoiding other responsibilities) amidst the difficulty of this transition.

 5. Get professional help if necessary.